Title: STEM Intern Supporting Workforce & Economic Development

 Location: New Britain

-The ASF Intern will be engaged in three core areas: ITBD, TRiO and Continuing Education.
+The Intern will be engaged in three core areas: ITBD, TRiO, Community Engagement and Continuing Education.
 The intern will receive a broad exposure to different levels of community engagement, programmatics, STEM skill and career development.
-The purpose in all areas is to demonstrate what the regional comprehensive university provides in the community.
-Additionally, it acts as a vehicle to explore technology, career interests and build confidence in students at all levels encouraging them to go to college.
-The three areas are described below.